 Note how the period of the output waveform is much longer (slower) than that of the input waveform, and how the two waveform shapes aren’t even similar:

-frequency measurable.
+It should be understood that the Nyquist frequency is an absolute maximum frequency limit for an ADC, and does not represent the highest practical frequency measurable.
 To be safe, one shouldn’t expect an ADC to successfully resolve any frequency greater than one-fifth to one-tenth of its sample frequency.

 A practical means of preventing aliasing is to place a low-pass filter before the input of the ADC, to block any signal frequencies greater than the practical limit.
 This way, the ADC circuitry will be prevented from seeing any excessive frequencies and thus will not try to digitize them.

 Yet another measure of ADC performance is something called step recovery.
 This is a measure of how quickly an ADC changes its output to match a large, sudden change in the analog input.
 In some converter technologies especially, step recovery is a serious limitation.

 Of course, any of these traits may be improved through additional circuit complexity, either in terms of increased component count and/or special circuit designs made to run at higher clock speeds.

 For instance, how an ADC rates on step recovery depends on the nature of the step change.
 A tracking ADC is equally slow to respond to all step changes, whereas a single-slope or counter ADC will register a high-to-low step change quicker than a low-to-high step change.